-The monitoring site at Rosebrook Avenue, Carrickfergus has been used as a reference site: e.g. model concentrations for Ballymoney have been adjusted using the ratio of the modelled concentration at the Rosebrook Avenue monitoring site and the predicted measured value in 2002.
-The correction factor at this location was applied to the modelled output from Ballymoney.
-The purpose of this adjustment was at Carrickfergus was to ensure that the modelled concentrations equalled the measured values at the monitoring site.
-This same correction is then applied to Ballymoney to correct model bias, in the absence of local monitoring data.
+The monitoring site at Rosebrook Avenue, Carrickfergus has been used as a reference site: e.g. model concentrations for Bushmills in Moyle have been adjusted using the ratio of the modelled concentration at the Rosebrook Avenue monitoring site and the predicted measured value in 2002.
+The correction factor at this location was applied to the modelled output from Bushmills.
+The purpose of this adjustment at Carrickfergus was to ensure that the modelled concentrations equalled the measured values at the monitoring site.
+This same correction is then applied to Bushmills to correct model bias, in the absence of local monitoring data.
 Whilst there is therefore an element of uncertainty associated with using a bias correction from a different location, this is still preferable to the uncertainty associated with not correcting the model at all.
-The same modelling methodology has been used at Carrickfergus to maintain consistency and minimise the uncertainty of the bias correction as much as possible.
+The same modelling methodology has been used at Carrickfergus (see Targa, 2004) to maintain consistency and minimise the uncertainty of the bias correction as much as possible.